 Short Term Planned Works

 Without prejudice to section 8.1, the TSO may perform maintenance, repair or replacement works which are required to be promptly performed in order to maintain the safety and integrity of the Transmission System ("Short Term Planned Works").
-The TSO shall notify the schedule and the estimated duration of such Short Term Planned Works and the extent of the interruption of the MTSRf and/or MTSRb as soon as possible to Network Users having MTSRf and/or MTSRb, but not later than ten (10) Business Days before such Short Term Planned Works are due to be carried out.
+The TSO shall notify the schedule and the estimated duration of such Short Term Planned Works and the extent of the interruption of the MTSRf and/or MTSRb and/or MTSRc as soon as possible to Network Users having MTSRf and/or MTSRb and/or MTSRc, but not later than ten (10) Business Days before such Short Term Planned Works are due to be carried out.

 The date(s) of such Short Term Planned Works shall be binding upon the TSO once confirmed after the above notification.
-Any interruption in the subscribed Transmission Services shall be fairly and equitably allocated to the Network Users and to the extent possible pro rata their respective subscribed Transmission Services, in accordance with this Attachment C. The TSO acting as a Reasonable and Prudent Operator shall use all reasonable efforts to limit the interruption of the MTSRf and/or MTSRb for Short Term Planned Works to the extent which is necessary in order to have the cause thereof remedied.
+Any interruption in the subscribed Transmission Services shall be fairly and equitably allocated to the Network Users and to the extent possible pro rata their respective subscribed Transmission Services, in accordance with this Attachment C. The TSO acting as a Reasonable and Prudent Operator shall use all reasonable efforts to limit the interruption of the MTSRf and/or MTSRb and/or MTSRc for Short Term Planned Works to the extent which is necessary in order to have the cause thereof remedied.
 The TSO shall inform the Network Users as soon as possible about the resumption of the subscribed Transmission Services.

 Emergency

-In accordance with Attachment F, in case of Emergency the TSO shall have the right at any time and without prejudice to sections 8.1 and 8.2 of this Attachment, to interrupt all or part of the MTSRf and/or MTSRb immediately in order to safeguard the safety and integrity of the Transmission System and to perform the necessary repairs and/or replacement works.
+In accordance with Attachment F, in case of Emergency the TSO shall have the right at any time and without prejudice to sections 8.1 and 8.2 of this Attachment, to interrupt all or part of the MTSRf and/or MTSRb and/or MTSRc immediately in order to safeguard the safety and integrity of the Transmission System and to perform the necessary repairs and/or replacement works.

 Reduced Service Days